kbase/sample_service/docs/testing.md

 ## GitHub Action Workflows

-All of the tests are run in GitHub
+All tests are run in GitHub Action workflows.
+See [GitHub Action Workflows](./github-action-workflows.md) for details.